-The meaning of Mid-Autumn Day is rather different to that in China, though the Vietnamese also celebrate it by eating mooncakes.
-In Vietnam the Mid-Autumn Festival is the happiest day for children, during which parents buy their children various kinds of lanterns and snacks.
+Compensating for the Loss of TimeThe meaning of the Mid-Autumn Festival is rather different to the one celebrated in China, although the Vietnamese also celebrate it by eating mooncakes.
+In Vietnam the Mid-Autumn Festival is the happiest day for children, during which parents buy their children various types of lanterns, snacks and funny masks.

 As for the origin of the Mid-Autumn Festival in Vietnam, it's totally different from the Chinese legend (Chang E Flying to the Moon).

 Rice is harvested before the 15th day of the 8th lunar month (mid-autumn) in Vietnam.
 Each household then offers sacrifices to the God of Earth.
 While occupied with harvesting parents do not have much time to take care of their children; therefore, they make full use of the festival holiday to play with their children.

 Various activities are held to celebrate the Mid-Autumn Festival in Vietnam.
 The main activities include worshiping the God of Earth, carrying carp-shaped lanterns and watching a lion dance parade.

 Usually, a worshiping platform is set up in the yard during the night of the Mid-Autumn Festival, on which mooncakes, fruit, and snacks are laid.
 Later, family members sit together to eat the food while appreciating the moon.

 The platform is not taken down until midnight, when the food has been completely eaten.
 Most families also set up a special platform for children, so that they can enjoy food at anytime during the evening.

 It's also a tradition for the Vietnamese to light lanterns during the night of the Mid-Autumn Festival.
 A legend states that a carp spirit once killed many people during the night of the Mid-Autumn Festival, so that no household dared to go outside during that night.